singaltanmay/cineast-wiki/Objects-Glossary.md

 * `messageType` is always [`PING`](Message-Type-Glossary#ping) to specify it's a ping request.

 ## PingResponse
-An object received which contains ping status of the server.
+An object received contains the ping status of the server.

 <pre>
 PingResponse : Object